uRadical/lugh/Readme.md

     severity:CRITICAL"
 ```

-When the `custom_rules_path` directory is monitored, rule changes are automatically detected and reloaded.
+The `custom_rules_path` directory is monitored, rule changes are automatically detected and reloaded.

 ## Usage